shreyaskorde16/FedFitTech/README.md

 **6.1 FedFitTech Result**

-<p align="center"> This repository contains the necessary code and resources to reproduce the baseline results presented in the experimental section of the original paper: __FedFitTech__.
+<p align="justify"> This repository contains the necessary code and resources to reproduce the baseline results presented in the experimental section of the original paper: __FedFitTech__.
 Note that values such as F1 scores and server rounds may vary __slightly__ due to differences in hardware, software environments, and random initialization.
 For a comprehensive overview, detailed illustrations of the graphs and results are provided below.
 All graphs and results are conveniently stored in the `FedFitTech/Results_to_compare` directory. </p>

 > \[!Note\]
 > Upon running the experiment, a `FedFitTech/Flower_log` folder will be generated, containing all the plots and CSV files.